Sid Ryan: Tap Into Public Drinking Water

 In early 2009, CUPE Ontario's Sid Ryan and The Council of Canadians' Maude Barlow teamed up in a 15 city tour of Ontario to promote public drinking water systems and to oppose the bottled water industry.
 Barlow had just been appointed a senior advisor on water to the President of the UN General Assembly.
 The ultimate goal of the campaign was to have the Ontario Government initiate a ban on the sale of bottled water in public buildings and facilities such as schools, universities, municipal buildings and hospitals.
 The campaign was successful in getting London City Council to sponsor a resolution to the Federation of Canadian Municipalities (FCM) urging the FCM to call upon all municipalities to consider phasing out the sale and purchase of bottled water from their facilities.

 The tour saw great turnouts at stops in Windsor, London, Guelph, Hamilton, St. Catharines, Ottawa, Kingston, Midland, Waterloo, Owen Sound, Brockville, Cobourg, Whitby, Toronto, and Peterborough.

 "When we don't care what happens to our water treatment plants, the same thing can happen with water as what happened to health care in the United States," said Ryan, in Midland.

 "When a city with the international profile of Niagara Falls recognizes this, and recognizes its responsibility to improve access to public water supplies, the days of bottled water are numbered across Canada and around the world", said Barlow.

-With the first phase of the tour declared a huge success, CUPE Ontario added a Northern Ontario phase that spring.
-Unbottle it! planned to be in Sault Ste.
+After the first phase of the tour, CUPE Ontario added a Northern Ontario phase that spring.
+"Unbottle it!" planned to be in Sault Ste.
 Marie, Sudbury, Kenora, Thunder Bay and North Bay in April.